-When you think of a mug stained brown with tea, it's hard to believe it would make a good household cleaner.
+When you think of a mug stained brown with tea, it is hard to believe it would make a good household cleaner.
 But the astringency of tea actually cuts through grease and dust, plus it also adds a shine to hardwood floors and furniture.
-Here are some ways to clean with it.
+Here are some ways to clean with tea leaves or tea bags.

-Hardwood Floors: Black tea has been used to mop quite a few hardwood floors throughout its history.
+Black tea has been used to mop quite a few hardwood floors throughout its history.
 The tannic acid in the tea cleans and adds shine to a dull old hardwood floor.
-However, tea cannot be used to mop laminate wood flooring.
-To clean a hardwood floor with tea:
+Follow these few steps for cleaning a hardwood floor using tea:

-Microwave Cleaning: Boil water and add a few green tea leaves to steep after you've removed the pot from heat.
-After it's cool enough to handle, use the tea water to wash down the inside and outside of your microwave.
+Boil water and add a few green tea leaves to steep after you have removed the pot from heat.
+After it is cool enough to handle, use the tea water to wash down the inside and outside of your microwave.
 It will help remove odors and add a fresh smelling scent.

-Fireplace: Before you clean out the fireplace, add wet tea leaves to the ash.
-The moisture will help soak up the ash so it doesn't blow around.
+Before you clean out the fireplace, add wet tea leaves to the ash.
+The moisture will help soak up the ash so that it does not blow around.

-Carpets: Sprinkle dried or steeped tea leaves across a smelly carpet and let them sit for 20-60 minutes before vacuuming.
-To use steeped tea leaves, first dry out because they'll stain the carpet if they're too wet.
-Try a flavored tea like lemon or mint to leave behind a nice scent!
+Sprinkle dried or steeped tea leaves across a smelly carpet and let them sit for 20 to 60 minutes before vacuuming.
+To use steeped tea leaves, first them dry out because they will stain the carpet if they are too wet.
+Try a flavored tea like lemon or mint to leave behind a nice scent.

-Shoes: Don't toss stinky shoes; rather, place a new tea bag (or one that's been steeped and dried) inside each shoe to help eliminate the odor.
+Do not toss stinky shoes; rather, place a new tea bag (or one that has been steeped and dried) inside each shoe to help eliminate the odor.